-Warmus, et al., U.S. patent application Ser.
-No. 08/802, 337, entitled "Imposition Process and Apparatus for Variable Imaging System," discloses an apparatus and method for 15 controlling a display device so that fixed and variable information may be reproduced in a simple and effective manner.
+Warmus et al. U.S. patent application Ser.
+No. 08/478, 397, entitled "Variable Imaging Using An Electronic Press" discloses an apparatus and method for controlling an elec- 15 tronic press so that fixed and variable information may be printed in a simple and effective manner.
 More particularly, first and second sets of template data representing associated first and second template pages, respectively, are developed.
-Each set of template data 20 includes master data representing fixed information and area data representing an area of a page for variable information.
+Each set of template data includes master data representing 20 fixed information and area data representing an area of a page for variable information.
 A database is also developed having a number of entries each of which represents variable information.
-The Warmus et al. apparatus and method generates page definition language representations of each master and variable page in accordance with the sets of template data and the entries in the database and automatically imposes or positions the pages to be reproduced on a display device, such as a printer or computer monitor.
+The printer is operated in accordance with the sets of template data and the entries in the database such that 25 the first and second template pages are displayed with selected variable information.